kriskruse/Personal-Portfolio-app/README.md

 - **Animated MetaBalls Background** for a modern visual effect
 - **Responsive Design** that works on all screen sizes
 - **Dark Mode Support** with system preference detection
+- - Made for Dark Mode, Light mode is not tested.
 - **Project Showcase** with interactive project cards
 - **Changelog Section** to track updates